 FDA Guidelines on heavy metal content in baby foods

 Critics believe that the agency is taking longer than necessary to provide comprehensive guidelines to manufacturers while these harmful products are still selling in stores.
 In February, Capital Hill lawmakers sent a letter to FDA commissioner Robert Calif criticizing the agency for delaying addressing heavy metal content in baby foods.
-The letter also demanded immediate action to expedite final regulatory guidance on baby food manufacturers’ and dealers’ acceptable levels of heavy metals.
+The letter also demanded immediate action to expedite final regulatory guidance on acceptable levels of heavy metals for baby food manufacturers and dealers.

 About the toxic baby food lawsuits

 Example of a baby food lawsuit: In March 2023, parents of five children jointly filed a lawsuit against baby food manufacturers and distributors, alleging that heavy metals in baby foods caused their children to develop autism spectrum disorders.
 The lawsuit was filed in the US District Court for the District of Nevada.
-The defendants, in this case, are Beech-Nut Nutrition, Gerber, Plum Organics, Sprout Foods Inc., and Walmart.
+In this case, the defendants are Beech-Nut Nutrition, Gerber, Plum Organics, Sprout Foods Inc., and Walmart.
 It also alleges that these companies sold harmful products for years without warning buyers about the risks they posed to babies’ developing brains.

 Baby Food Consumer Class Action Lawsuits

 In February 2022, 13 plaintiffs filed a new consumer class action lawsuit in California against baby food manufacturers Gerber, Plum Inc., Nuture Inc., and Beech-Nut.
 It alleged that the manufacturers violated various consumer protection laws by lying that their products were safe.
 Additionally, the defendants are alleged to be aware of the products’ toxicity and effects on the consumer.